 B vitamins and minerals, such as iron, zinc, selenium and magnesium

 It is smart to choose different meat and plant-based protein sources on the plate.
 Poultry has mainly unsaturated fat, so it is a good choice along with fish.
-Nutritional guidelines recommend a maximum of 500 grams cooked red meat and meat products per week.
-Meat loses its weight when cooked, 500 grams of cooked meat corresponds to about 700 - 750 grams of raw meat.
-Red meat means beef, pork and lamb.
+The Nordic Nutritional guidelines recommend a maximum of 350 grams cooked red meat and meat products per week.
+Meat loses its weight when cooked, 350 grams of cooked meat corresponds to about 385 - 390 grams of raw meat.
+Red meat means beef, pork, lamb and game.
 Our selection also includes several plant-based protein products.

 Plate model's roots are in a Swedish meat company